brady06/webscanner/README.md

 # webscanner
 Python tool for detecting security vulnerabilities on your own webpage.

-WARNING: This tool is for educational and authorized security testing only.
+WARNING: This tool is for personal, educational, and authorized security testing only.
 Do not use this software against websites or systems you do not own or have explicit permission to test.

 Unauthorized scanning may be illegal and could result in criminal or civil penalties.